dsfields/clearcut/README.md

   + `buffer`: _(optional)_ an object that indicates how the `Logger` instance buffers log data before being written to the stream.
 By default, a `Logger` will immediately write to the stream upon receiving log data.
 If this the `buffer` key is set, then buffering is enabled.
 If enabled, logging performance can be greatly increased, [but there are caveats](#buffering).
 This object can have the following properties:

-    - `size`: _(optional)_ an integer indicating the number of items to buffer before flushing to the stream.
-If buffering is enabled, the default is `100`.
+    - `delimiter`: _(optional)_ a string indicating how buffered records are delimited when written to the stream.
+Buffered records are held in memory as a large, concatenated string.
+By writing at all records in a single push to the stream, a great amount of latency can be saved.
+This option specifies each record is delimited.
+The default is `\n`.

     - `interval` _(optional)_ an integer indicating the number of milliseconds to wait before flushing the buffer to the stream.
 This can be used in conjunction with `size` to ensure log data is flushed to the stream in periods where the buffer is not being maxed out, and flushing is not occurring.
 If buffering is enabled, the default is `30000` (30 seconds).
 If set to `0`, interval flushing is disabled.

+    - `size`: _(optional)_ an integer indicating the number of items to buffer before flushing to the stream.
+If buffering is enabled, the default is `100`.

+  + `encoding`: _(optional)_ a string specifying the encoding to use when writing data to the stream.
+The default is `utf8`.

   + `formatter`: _(optional)_ an object containing a `format()` method, which is used to amend and serialize log data before pushing to the stream.
 [See below](#formatters) for more information.
 If a formatter is set for specific log levels using the `formatters` option, the `formatter` option functions as the default formatter.